 Why choose Black Hills Orthopedic & Spine Center?

 Our hip doctors at Black Hills Orthopedic & Spine Center are recognized experts in the diagnosis and treatment of hip injuries and conditions.
-Our hip specialists, Dr. Clark Duchene, Dr. Stuart Fromm, Dr. Steven Giuseffi, Dr. Michael Kadrmas, Dr. Jeff Marrs, and Dr. Luke Mortimer, have the experience and expertise to assess, diagnose, and treat your injury or condition individually to your needs.
+Our hip specialists, Dr. Clark Duchene, Dr. Steven Giuseffi, Dr. Michael Kadrmas, Dr. Daniel Liechti, Dr. Jeff Marrs, Dr. Luke Mortimer, and Dr. Nathaniel Wilson, have the experience and expertise to assess, diagnose, and treat your injury or condition individually to your needs.

 To consult with our hip surgeon, please request an appointment online or call (605) 341-1414.